5. French Health Insurance Card - Carte Vitale

-If you seek medical treatment in France you will need to pay at the end of each consultation/hospitalisation and later receive reimbursement from the social security system (as well as your voluntary insurer if you have one).
+In the past if you received medical treatment in France patients had to pay at the end of each consultation/hospitalisation and later receive reimbursement from the social security system (as well as your voluntary insurer if you had one).

-Historically, in order to obtain reimbursement in the French health system it was necessary to submit a receipt for the treatment (feuille de soins) to your local Caisse d'Assurance Maladie.
+The process of recovery by the patient used to require that they submit a receipt for the treatment (feuille de soins) to the local Caisse d'Assurance Maladie.
 This is still the case with some medical professionals and chemists who have not moved on to the new system, although it is now rare.

 The card is called the Carte Vitale.